 Welcome to this new PLN.
 PLN is a term I only came across myself quite recently and it means Personal Learning Network.
 It is, I think , a great idea as it refers to a whole network of people and sites across the Internet that can help us to keep intouch and develop.

 1. Provide links and information for English Learners.

 Firstly if you are a learner you can follow the link above and go to my distance learning site.
 This is often used as part of a blended learning programme but many of the activities can be used independently.
 You can navigate this site simply by choosing your level or interest on the page menu on the lefthand side.

-2. You can also follow me and my students on our Facebook page and please join in the discussions.
+2. You can also follow me and my students in our Facebook closed group if you want to follow us and join in the discussions.

 Follow the link below: